 MEET OUR FOUNDATION BOARD OF DIRECTORS

-Reach Foundation Board of Directors is a volunteer group of individuals elected by Reach Society Board of Directors to raise over $5 million needed to build a new facility in Ladner for Reach Child and Youth Development Society.
+Reach Foundation Board of Directors is a volunteer group of individuals who take a leadership role to solicit and receive donations to support programs, equipment and capital projects for children and families served by REACH.
 We are very proud to introduce to you our Foundation Board of Directors:

 Denis joined the Reach Foundation in 2014.
 He has had a long history of serving on various government boards and community groups, from Treasurer at Ladner’s Sacred Heart School to serving on the Board of the Delta Hospice Foundation.
 After a long career with Westshore Terminals LTD Partnership he recently retired as Vice President & General Manager.